kellerflint/DnD-Character-Sheet/README.md

 ---

+## Features Completed in First Sprint

+- User is able to create an account and data is stored in MySQL
+- User is able to log in and homepage displays their username
+- User is able to update their password from the login page
+- User is able to delete their account from MySQL
+- Developers are able to remotely connect to the database stored on the VM through workbench
+- Created bash scripts to automate the setup process - Note: The portion for MySQL is not working and is commented out - Keller is aware of this - MySQL will require manual setup.
+Please follow the manual steps for this part

+### Additional Features
+- Backend has API connections to third-party API's that allow access to DnD 5E character creation features - There is a limited set of features since more will be added in future sprints
+- There is a rough draft of a DnD character sheet that can be integrated with the API's mentioned before - This feature is currently hard coded and will need updates

 ## Deployment Guide

 This guide provides all the necessary steps to deploy the application on a fresh Ubuntu VM.